MykMal/mykmal-personal_website/content/author/admin/_index.md

 +++

-I am a third-year undergraduate student at Andrews University, majoring in mathematics and minoring in religion.
-I am the current Vice President of the Andrews University Chapter of Engineers Without Borders and the President of the Michigan Gamma Chapter of Pi Mu Epsilon.
-I am also a J. N. Andrews Honors Scholar and a Barry M. Goldwater Scholar.
-My research interests span pure and applied mathematics, but so far I have mostly focused on mathematical ecology.
+I am a rising fourth-year undergraduate student at Andrews University, majoring in mathematics and minoring in computing.
+My research interests span applied mathematics and statistics, but so far I have mostly focused on mathematical ecology.
+People often like to know that I am a Goldwater Scholar and a J. N. Andrews Honors Scholar.
+I am also passionate about volunteering, and lead out in my university's Pi Mu Epsilon Chapter, Engineers Without Borders chapter, and math/physics club.
 In my free time (when I happen to find some!)
-I enjoy reading, the outdoors, programming, and photography.
+I enjoy reading classic literature, hiking the great outdoors, and nature photography.

 Such superficial statements, however, fail to do justice to the complex person that I am.
 I like to summarize myself by saying that I am just another unique individual, striving to explore and contribute to the rich tapestry of our universe.